Brandon Marsh

 Brandon Marsh Family

-Brandon Marsh was born to Jake and Sonja Marsh.
-He has a younger sister, Erin Marsh, who was a track and field athlete for the Duke Blue Devils.
+Brandon Chase Marsh was raised in Buford, Georgia, by his parents Jake and Sonja Marsh.
+His father Jake and mother Sonja supported his development as a multi-sport athlete throughout his childhood.
+Marsh also has a younger sister, Erin Marsh, who competed as a track and field athlete for the Duke Blue Devils.

 Personal Life